timfayz/elementcss/docs/1_installation.md

 ```

 ###Why Autoprefixer and not Compass?
-Autoprefixer allows us to write *mixins free* CSS (or include less additional mixins when we use SASS) without thinking of what the mixins is available under selected library and how to use it correctly.
-Autoprefixer just analyse your CSS and then add vendor prefixes accordingly to latest browser support data from [Can I Use](http://caniuse.com/).
+Autoprefixer allows us to write *mixins free* CSS (or include less additional mixins when we use SASS) without thinking of what the mixins are available under selected third-party library and how to use it correctly.
+At first, if we use SASS we compile our styles from SCSS to CSS and then (when we need it) make additional parsing to add cross-browser support.
+Autoprefixer just analyse your CSS and then add vendor prefixes accordingly to the latest browser support data from [Can I Use](http://caniuse.com/).
 Autoprefixer is independent of the any preprocessors (eg: SASS, LESS and Stylus).
 So we can even write plain CSS and parse it when we need to add cross-browser support (for example at the production stage).
-When we use SASS we do not need to write any additional third-party mixins or write your own ones and thus increase compilation time when we use it.
-We can just parse compiled CSS to add vendor prefixes only when we need it.
+One of the main advantage of Autoprefixer is when we use SASS we do not need to import any additional third-party mixins or write your own ones, which increase amount of code and compilation time.

 ##Gruntjs